Linda and Pete became foster carers after deciding they wanted to make a difference in older children’s lives.

 “We got a sense that we were talking to people on the same level as us, who just want to make things better for children.
 We felt that we maybe had a lot more to give to older kids”

-“it’s become like one big extended family”
+“It’s become like one big extended family”

-Kerry and Pete’s first foster child was a 12-year-old girl.
+Linda and Pete’s first foster child was a 12-year-old girl.
 At first, things were a little rocky, but the change has been remarkable.

 “She was a bit wild at times and was often in trouble.
 We helped her to control her emotions differently.
 That was a long time ago… now she’s in university and has a part time job.
 It won’t be long before she’s standing on her own two feet but she will always be part of our family.”